jimktrains/paperbin/README.md

 These barcodes can then be scanned in and reässembled later to create the original message (Work in progress).

 Example

+    echo "TESTING" | python3 paperbin.py --name test

+Example (Don't do this until you've read the code and confirm I'm not sending it somewhere. )

     gpg --export-secret-key | python3 paperbin.py --name secret-key